KrunalDarekar/journal/february.md

 ## 25/02/2023

 ### list
- - [ ] implement some features to the whiteboard it project
+ - [x] implement some features to the whiteboard it project
  - [ ] Cohort 1 - Deploying npm packages and intro to mono repos
  - [ ] try to complete the cohort project backend
+ - [ ] script the week-11 video
+ - [ ] record the week-11 video
+ - [ ] work on resume
+ - [ ] edit the week-11 video
+ - [ ] upload the week-11 video
+ - [ ] make a plan of dsa
+ - [ ] 100 days of code tweet
+ - [x] journal

+### journal
+did not do much today, twitter is deactivated which is kinda demotivating so yep nothing much to the day.

+## 25/02/2023

+### list
+ - [ ] try to complete the cohort project backend
+ - [ ] Cohort 1 - Deploying npm packages and intro to mono repos
+ - [ ] implement some features to the whiteboard it
  - [ ] script the week-11 video
  - [ ] record the week-11 video
  - [ ] work on resume